cmi-kamalos/Hadoop-Application/README.md

 3- After that migrate your python from python 2.6 to at least 2.7 to be effectively use pip or easy_install.

-4- Install vbox guest additions.
-On general > advanced enable shared clipboard to **bidirectional**.
+4- Install vbox guest additions. while on parameter go **general > advanced** enable shared clipboard to **bidirectional**.
 Increase your vbox ram and cpu to double of the initial config if allowed.

 ## Execution of simple mapreduce operation
  In this simple example, we'll walk-through a counting problem using mapreduce.
 The idea is to emphasize on the key-value as core of this paradigm.
 The code will be on the folder **wordcount_mapreduce**.
 The steps of the resolution will be on the following: